SkoolNotes/Taproot/2020HIST201/KBhHIST201HistModHist.md

 3. **Protection**: The act of eliminating potential threats to its population.
 4. **Extraction**: The act of securing the means to execute the previous three activities, such as the collection of taxes or revenue.

+#flo  #disorganized

+Merchantilist Empires => Merchants => Trade

+* Portchugal and Spain focused on land aqusition
+	* King and queen doing conquring
+	* Little privatization and more of a territarialist model
+* Dutch, French, and British empires focused more on actual trading
+	* Companies with charters
+		* But!
+Has own army
+		* Coinage
+		* and Court
+		* (all vested on the authority of the government)
+	* Mostly private investors and a capitalist model